 GeneCards Summary for NRG3 Gene

 NRG3 (Neuregulin 3) is a Protein Coding gene.
 Diseases associated with NRG3 include schizophrenia.
-Among its related pathways are PI3K/AKT Signaling in Cancer and Immune System.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include receptor binding and receptor tyrosine kinase binding.
 An important paralog of this gene is NRG1.

 UniProtKB/Swiss-Prot for NRG3 Gene

 Direct ligand for the ERBB4 tyrosine kinase receptor.
 Binding results in ligand-stimulated tyrosine phosphorylation and activation of the receptor.
 Does not bind to the EGF receptor, ERBB2 or ERBB3 receptors.
 May be a survival factor for oligodendrocytes.